shinwookim/sysNotes/src/datarep/integer.md

 # Integer Encoding
-We now that a computer stores information as a stream of bits (e.g., `0xe29884`), but what do those bits actually represent?
+A computer stores information as a stream of bits (e.g., `0xe29884`).
+But what do those bits actually mean?
 For that, we need to assign an **interpretation** to the bit stream.

 ## Unsigned Numbers
-One possible interpretation of a hex digit is as an unsigned number.
-This is the most simple interpretation of a bit stream, and we read the number as follows:
+One possible interpretation of a stream of bits is as an unsigned number.
+This is the most simple interpretation of a bit stream, and we read the number (represented in hexadecimal )as follows:

 \\[\begin{equation}
 \begin{split}